FalconTheBerd/altControlPanel/README.md

 1. **Web Interface**: The control panel provides an intuitive interface for sending commands to Alt.
 2. **Flask API**: Alt runs a Flask-based API server to process requests and perform tasks.
-3. **Discord Integration**: Screenshots are automatically sent to a Discord webhook for review.

 ## Example Commands